 Emma joined Visa as the European General Counsel in March 2017 after spending 21 years at Deutsche Bank.
 Prior to that she spent six years at Slaughter and May, having studied law at Bristol University and Guildford College of Law.
 Emma is a member of Visa’s European Executive Leadership Team and the Global Legal Leadership Team.

 Sarah Thomas is a seasoned marketing and communications strategist with a passion for innovation, creativity and technology.
-As a Managing Director at Accenture, Sarah now leads the Executive Positioning practice globally.
-Prior to this she spent more than 10 years as Chief Marketing Officer for the $11bn+, 120,000 people strong Accenture Operations business and as head of Accenture’s Industry Analyst relations team.
+She is currently the Chief Strategy Officer of HFS Research, founder and CEO of Thomas-Grey, a marketing and executive positioning consultancy and co-founder of Ceresys.
+Prior to joining HFS Research, Sarah was a Managing Director at Accenture.
+She led the Executive Positioning practice and Accenture’s Industry Analyst relations team.
+Sarah also spent more than 10 years as Chief Marketing Officer for the $11bn+, 120,000 people strong Accenture Operations business.

 The work of MicroLoan Foundation is a cause Sarah is passionate about having travelled in Africa and seen the hardships women often face.
 She saw how with a helping hand these women can build their own business and a future for their families.